Research Degrees and Studentships

 Biomedical applications of Statistics

-If you are interested in biomedical applications of statistics, the Systems Approaches to Biomedical Sciences CDT offers fully funded places to study in the Department.
+If you are interested in biomedical applications of statistics, the Sustainable Approaches to Biomedical Sciences CDT offers fully funded places to study in the Department.